legal/privacy — postlane.dev

 Account data

-When you sign in using GitHub, GitLab, or Google, we receive your name and email address from that provider.
+When you sign in using GitHub or GitLab, we receive your name and email address from that provider.
 We use this to create and manage your Postlane account and issue your licence.

 Legal basis: performance of a contract.